-Infrared sauna therapy is an excellent way to treat the symptoms of psoriasis and eczema.
-Infrared light energy provides relief by reducing inflammation, sweating & cleansing the skin, increasing circulation to the affected area, boosting the immune system, and reducing stress levels.
+Infrared sauna is an excellent way to treat the symptoms of psoriasis and eczema.
+Infrared light energy provides relief by reducing inflammation, cleansing the skin, increasing circulation to the affected area – boosting the immune system, and reducing stress levels.

-Infrared sauna may be an effective treatment for the management of skin conditions Psoriasis and Eczema.
+Infrared sauna may be an effective treatment for the management of Psoriasis and Eczema.

 It is early days and although we do not understand exactly how infrared therapy impacts these conditions, there is evidence that it can help ease the symptoms of both psoriasis and eczema.